elixir-europe/rdmkit/pages/your_domain/human_pathogen_genomics.md

 #### Sequencing experiments
 * Good practices for genome experiments suggest that the documentation, at a minimum, should describe the design of the study or surveillance program, the collected specimens and how the samples were prepared, the experimental setup and protocols, and the analysis workflow.
-  * Adopt recommendations specifically for genomics and pathogen genomics such as [Ten simple rules for annotating sequencing experiments](https://doi.org/10.1371/journal.pcbi.1008260).
+  * Adopt specific genomics and pathogen genomics recommendations such as [Ten simple rules for annotating sequencing experiments](https://doi.org/10.1371/journal.pcbi.1008260).
-  * Refer to general guidance on how to provide [documentation and metadata](metadata_management) during your project.
+  * Refer to the general guidance on providing [documentation and metadata](metadata_management) during your project.
 * Adopt standards, conventions and robust protocols to maximise the reuse potential of the data in parallel initiatives and your future projects.
   * The Genomic Standards Consortium (GSC) develops and maintains the {% tool "mixs" %} and the {% tool "migs-mims" %}set of core and extended descriptors for genomes and metagenomes with associated samples and their environment to guide scientists on how to capture the metadata essential for high-quality research.
   * The GenEpiO Consortium develops and maintains the {% tool "genepio" %} to support data sharing and integration specifically for foodborne infectious disease surveillance and outbreak investigations.
   * The [Public Health Alliance for Genomic Epidemiology (PHA4GE)](https://pha4ge.org/) supports openness and interoperability in public health bioinformatics.
 The [Data Structures working group](https://pha4ge.org/working-groups/) develops, adapts and standardises data models for microbial sequence data, contextual metadata, results and workflow metrics, such as the [SARS-CoV-2 contextual data specification](https://github.com/pha4ge/SARS-CoV-2-Contextual-Data-Specification).
-  * ISO (the International Organization for Standardization) has issued standards that can be referenced when designing or commissioning genomic sequencing and informatics services, such as
+  * The International Organization for Standardization (ISO) has issued standards that can be referenced when designing or commissioning genomic sequencing and informatics services, such as
     * [ISO 20397-1:2022 Biotechnology — Massively parallel sequencing — Part 1: Nucleic acid and library preparation](https://www.iso.org/standard/74054.html)
     * [ISO 20397-2:2021 Biotechnology — Massively parallel sequencing — Part 2: Quality evaluation of sequencing data](https://www.iso.org/standard/67895.html)
     * [ISO/TS 20428:2017 Health informatics — Data elements and their metadata for describing structured clinical genomic sequence information in electronic health records](https://www.iso.org/standard/67981.html)